 MUS 140.
-Formation for Music Ministry, 1 hour, Fall Formation for Music Ministry is an introduction to ministry vocations in music including the investigation of person commitment and preparation for ministry, roles and responsibilities of the leader, and an overview of historical and Biblical foundations for ministry.
+Formation for Music Ministry, 1 hour, Fall Formation for Music Ministry is an introduction to ministry vocations in music including the investigation of person vocations in music including the investigation of person commitment and preparation for ministry, roles and responsibilities of the leader, and an overview of historical and Biblical foundations for ministry.